erindb/caveman/readme.md

 (The optional second argument is the annotators. the default for the second argument is `"tokenize,ssplit,pos,parse,depparse"`)

-And then to do some re-munging of the sentence to create the caveman version,
+And then to do some re-munging of the sentence to create the caveman version, while the server is running,

-	./caveman.py "the sentence you want to parse"
+	./caveman.py "the sentence(s) you want to parse"

+To exit the server, Cntl-c.